 - Letters and manuscripts by George Washington, Thomas Jefferson, Benjamin Franklin, and Abraham Lincoln, including the original manuscript of Franklin’s autobiography.

 - Rare books and manuscripts on the history of science, medicine, and technology.
-With the 2006 acquisition of the Burndy Library (a collection of nearly 60,000 items), The Huntington has become among the top institutions in the world for the study of the history of science and technology.
+With the 2006 acquisition of the Burndy Library (a collection of some 60,000 items), The Huntington has become among the top institutions in the world for the study of the history of science and technology.

-The Library Main Exhibition Hall showcases some of the most outstanding rare books and manuscripts in the collection.
-About 150 rare objects are grouped thematically around 12 key works,
+The Library Exhibition Hall showcases some of the most outstanding rare books and manuscripts in the collection.
+About 150 objects are grouped thematically around 12 key works,